kognise/obsidian-aviation/FAR/Volume 2/D Airmen/0067 Medical standards and certification.md

 ### §67.215   Discretionary issuance.

-A person who does not meet the provisions of §§67.203 through 67.213 may apply for the discretionary issuance of a certificate under §67.401.
+A person who does not meet the provisions of §[[Volume 2/D Airmen/0067 Medical standards and certification.md#§67.203   Eye.|§67.203]] through 67.213 may apply for the discretionary issuance of a certificate under [[Volume 2/D Airmen/0067 Medical standards and certification.md#§67.401   Special issuance of medical certificates.|§67.401]].

 ## Subpart D—Third-Class Airman Medical Certificate